 7. Supplemental sample materials, documents, and or photographs are encouraged, but must be limited to the equivalent of 4 pages.

-8. You may submit your application as one pdf or a shared Google doc to Alison Seymour at email@example.com.
+8. You may submit your application as one pdf or a shared Google doc to Bailey O'Reilly at email@example.com and cc. to Alison Seymour at firstname.lastname@example.org.

 This award is generously sponsored by FOSS.